-Title of each class Name of each exchange on which registered Common Stock, pa ar value \$0.001 per share ARCT The NASDAQ Stock Market LLC • 2 () 1 1 on 13 or 15(d) of the Securities Exchange Act of 1934 durin has been subject to such filing requirements for the past 90 • · · File required to be submitted pursuant to Rule 405 of Regult was required to submit such files).
-Yes \boxtimes No \square ation • 2 n-accelerated filer, smaller reporting company, or an emergi pany," and "emerging growth company" in Rule 12b-2 of the arge accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company 0 00 h company, indicate by check mark if andards provided pursuant to Section 9 extended transition period for complying with any new or Indicate by check ma rk whether the registrant is a shell con npany (as defined in Rule 12b-2 of the l Exchange Act).
-Yes □ No ⊠ As of May 3, 2024, th ne registrant had 26,931,826 shares of voting common stock outstanding.
+Title of each cla 88 Symbol(s) Name of each exchange on which registered Common Stock, par value \$6 ARCT The NASDAQ Stock Market LLC • C () 1 1 tion 13 or 15(d) of the Securities Exchange Act of 1934 during the 2) has been subject to such filing requirements for the past 90 days. ž - · · , , a File required to be submitted pursuant to Rule 405 of Regulation nt was required to submit such files).
+Yes \boxtimes No \square on • 2 on-accelerated filer, smaller reporting company, or an emerging mpany," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer \Box Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company evised financial accounting standards pr • e e extended transition period for complying with any new or Indicate by check mark whether r the registrant is a shell compan y (as defined in Rule 12b-2 of the e Exchange Act).
+Yes □ No ⊠